Micro Update Service (MUS)

 Further Support

-If you require further support, please visit ManagementStudio's Service Desk to search the knowledge base or create a new support ticket.
+For further assistance, visit the ManagementStudio Service Desk to search the knowledge base or raise a support ticket.

 Was this article helpful?